El Shaddai: Ascension of the Metatron: Development

 Takeyasu wanted the game to be a balance between the traditional design of Devil May Cry and the artistic focus of Ōkami.
 The goal was a mythology-based action game similar to the God of War series.
 While this concept was established early, the gameplay design was not fully settled upon until late into development.
 The design aim was to create a game where story, art and music was the central element.
 As games at the time were moving towards more realistic graphics and complex control schemes, Takeyasu took the opposite approach for El Shaddai.
 The game alternated between 3D and 2D levels to add variety.
 Takeyaso, after noting companies other than Nintendo were not producing platformers, incorporated extensive platforming into El Shaddai.
 Speaking about the simplified controls, Takeyasu compared their functionality to both rhythm and fighting games due to the emphasis on timing.
 There was also no traditional UI or HUD, with it instead being integrated into the world to promote player immersion.
 The jumping was given depth through the role of weapons, but this freedom increased the bug testing load.
 The weapon mechanics were implemented by Takeyasu after receiving complaints from other staff members that they could not design the gameplay around the simplified controls.
 The need to release early meant the team could not add more level-based gimmicks such as building stairways and breaking a sequence of walls to progress.
+The bike level was created with assistance from developers of the Shutoko Battle series.

-To allow for maximum trial and error within development time, it was decided to licence different middleware.
-Five different middlewares were used to take pressure of the studio staff, a rarity in Japanese development at the time.
+To allow for maximum trial and error within development time, it was decided to license different middleware.
+Five different middlewares were used to take pressure off of the studio staff, a rarity in Japanese development at the time.
 After testing different game engines, the team settled on Gamebryo as they felt it would work with their design needs.
 While Unreal Engine was considered, there was little support for it in Japan and thus a lack of information on its use.
 It also lacked features which could implement the desired art style.
 The animation was handled by the Morpheme middleware program, with added functions created with help from its developer NaturalMotion.
 Using Morpheme, the team created character animations that would be stylised and flow naturally into each other without losing all realism.
 Additionally the team used Autodesk's Scaleform GFx for the menu and text displays, Nvidia's PhysX for the in-game physics, and CRI Middleware's CRI Movie software for video playback.
 To achieve the levels' real-time visual changes, multiple custom shaders were used which shifted the game's art and lighting based on camera and player position.
 The shaders were created by programmer Tsuyoshi Okugawa based on Hori's designs.
 Okugawa called the debugging "dirty and difficult" due to the interacting shaders.